 Whether you’re security-conscious or have a terrible memory, using a free password manager is a great way to free up brain space and secure your most important information.
-Unfortunately, LastPass — one of the best freemium password managers — has taken steps to sharply limit the features of free accounts, including only being able to use the free version on your PC or mobile devices (no longer both), and users will have three chances to determine which version to keep going forward.
+Unfortunately, LastPass — one of the best password managers — has taken steps to sharply limit the features of free accounts, including only being able to use the free version on your PC or mobile devices (no longer both), and users will have three chances to determine which version to keep going forward.
 Understandably, many free account users are now searching for the best LastPass alternatives.
 Here are our favorites.

 - Best premium alternative: Dashlane

 - Best single-device alternative: NordPass

 - Best Android alternative: Google Password Manager

 As the old saying goes, you get what you pay for, and if you’re going to spend money on protecting your personal information, it’s best not to cheap out.
 When it comes to freemium plans,offers users protection for a single device and up to 50 passwords, including personalized security alerts, the ability to securely share up to five accounts, payment and form autofill, two-factor authentication for said devices, and a 30-day free trial of Premium.

 There are two paid plans thatoffers, namely Premium and Family.
 The Premium plan offers users unlimited passwords for an unlimited amount of devices and includes darknet monitoring services and VPN protection for $60 per year.
 While the family plan features all of the above, it also gives users the ability to share unlimited logins, invite up to five other people, and use the Family Dashboard to manage billing for $90 per year.